 Create inclusive classroom environments.
 Every faculty member in every discipline is expected to create an intellectually challenging and inclusive classroom environment in which students are encouraged to engage the professor and each other in a respectful and thoughtful manner.
-Each faculty member needs to be aware that there are differences among students based on race, ethnicity, national origin or citizenship, gender, sexual orientation, gender identity, economic class, political affiliation or belief, religious affiliation or background, and ability or disability, and each faculty member needs to develop the appropriate tools to teach all students effectively.
+Because our student population is diverse, every faculty member needs to develop the tools to teach all students effectively.

-General duty to participate in professional development.
+General expectation to participate in professional

+development.
 To improve each faculty member's ability to teach all students effectively, deans and department heads should stress the importance of participation in professional development opportunities to nurture good teaching.
 Faculty should consider regular participation in professional development seminars, which improve teaching and service across cultural divides, to be an important part of ongoing professional development.

 Professional development workshops.
-Each school and college must determine what professional development programs with respect to issues of diversity will most benefit the faculty in that school or college, or in departments within the school or college.
+Each school and college must determine what professional development programs with respect to issues of diversity will most benefit the faculty in that school or college or in departments within the school or college.
 Each school or college should determine whether a professional development workshop offered to all faculty in the school or college would be appropriate or whether workshops geared toward particular departments would be more effective.
 For example, in the College of Arts and Sciences a workshop might be developed specifically for the departments of Mathematics, Anthropology, or Philosophy.
 Alternatively, workshops might be arranged for similar disciplines, such as for all who teach in the social sciences, sciences, or humanities.
 Each academic unit (school, college, or department, as determined in the Strategic Action Plan for the school or college) should offer appropriate workshops annually, geared toward the particular teaching concerns of the faculty in that unit and available to all faculty in that unit.
 Each yearly activity report submitted by the unit should include summaries of the workshops offered during the prior year.

 Evaluating teaching.
-Because excellence in teaching involves the effective engagement of all students, the creation of a classroom in which students from diverse backgrounds and experiences2 can learn effectively is an essential aspect of instruction.
+Because excellence in teaching involves the effective engagement of all students, the creation of a classroom in which students from diverse backgrounds and experiences can learn effectively is an essential aspect of instruction.
 Departments and programs need to develop appropriate ways to evaluate a faculty member's teaching that allow for assessment of such differentiated teaching effectiveness.

 Student evaluations.
 In order to assist faculty in evaluating student experience in their classes and to cultivate an inclusive and fair learning environment, each academic department and program must reevaluate its course evaluations and add questions as necessary to provide information about the classroom environment and students' ability to participate equally.
 Open-ended questions are likely to be most helpful in generating useful feedback, which professors and departments can use to improve classroom teaching.
-When evaluations indicate particular classroom climate problems, the department must address these concerns.

-2 The broad definition of diversity applies throughout this document.
+&lt;sup>2 The broad definition of diversity applies throughout this document.